A practical guide to moving, living, working & traveling in Greece, plus tips and narratives from an American in Athens

 Schengen allows a maximum of 90 days within any 180-day period in the entire Schengen zone.
 It doesn’t matter if it’s a continuous 90 days or 30 days this month, 30 days two months from now and another 30 days four months from now.

-– For example, if you have already been in the Schengen zone for 90 days, it means you need to get out and stay out for 90 days before coming back.
+— Example 1: If you have already been in the Schengen zone for 90 days, it means you need to get out and stay out for 90 days before coming back.

-– For example, if you arrived in the Schengen zone on May 1, used 60 days, exited for 30 days to the Czech Republic , and came back to Schengen, you still have only 30 days left of your 90 days maximum.
+— Example 2: If you arrived in the Schengen zone on May 1, used 60 days, exited for 30 days to the Czech Republic , and came back to Schengen, you still have only 30 days left of your 90 days maximum.
 The only way the Schengen clock resets to the entire 90 days is when your 180 days expires end of November.

-Anyone who tells you it is 180 days in the Schengen zone or 90 days per Schengen country doesn’t know what they’re talking about.
+Anyone who tells you it is 180 days in the Schengen zone or 90 days per Schengen country is not informed of the law.

 The best advice